a-kardas/Spring-demo-stocks/README.md

 * [See more https://nodejs.org/en/]

 ## How to build&run
-* mvn clean install -P linux-dev - if you are using Linux
+* mvn clean install -P linux-dev - if you use Linux
-* mvn clean install -P windows-dev - if you are using Windows
+* mvn clean install -P windows-dev - if you use Windows
 * mvn spring-boot:run

 ## Important notes